 This page answers common questions you may have about the COVID-19 vaccines.
 We understand that there is uncertainty around new vaccines and want to offer as much reassurance and information as possible.

-We are now offering Covid-19 vaccines to anyone age 5 and up, by appointment.
+We are now offering Covid-19 vaccines to anyone age 6 months and up, by appointment.
 You do not have to be a current NHS patient to get a vaccine.
-To make a vaccine appointment, call 612-588-9411 and press 3 right away.
-We offer first shots, second shots, and boosters.
-Vaccine appointments are available every Friday at the following times and clinic locations:
+Vaccine appointments are available at all 4 clinic locations at varying times, call 612-588-9411 to schedule an appointment!